tvlooy/php-pledge/README.md

 # PHP pledge

-This is a PHP extension that adds support for OpenBSD's pledge system call.
+This is a PHP extension that adds support for OpenBSD's pledge and unveil system calls.

+## Requirements

+This extension was tested with PHP 7.2 and needs at least OpenBSD 6.4.

 ## The theory

 The [pledge(2) system call](http://man.openbsd.org/OpenBSD-current/man2/pledge.2) allows a program to restrict the types of operations the program can do after that point.
 Unlike other similar systems, pledge is specifically designed for programs that need to use a wide variety of operations on initialization, but a fewer number after initialization (when user input will be accepted).

-The plege system call is supported on OpenBSD >= 5.9
+The pledge system call is supported on OpenBSD >= 5.9

+The first call to [unveil(2) system call](http://man.openbsd.org/OpenBSD-current/man2/unveil.2) restricts the filesystem view.
+Subsequent calls can open it more.
+To prevent furter unveiling, call unveil with no parameters or drop the unveil pledge if the program is pledged.

+The unveil system call is supported on OpenBSD >= 6.4

 ## Build